-Our expanding pipeline of Probody® therapeutics is built on a robust portfolio of proprietary and patented technology.
-Rooted in innovation and differentiation, and driven by our vision and mission, we are advancing a deep oncology pipeline of Probody therapeutics through our own bold science and partnerships with some of the world’s leading biopharmaceutical companies.
+We laid the foundation for the field of conditionally activated biologics, and our pipeline of Probody® therapeutics is built on a robust portfolio of proprietary and patented technology.
+Rooted in innovation and differentiation, and driven by our mission and vision, we are advancing an oncology pipeline of Probody therapeutics through our own bold science and partnerships with some of the world’s leading biopharmaceutical companies.

 We are utilizing our Probody® platform to develop potential best-in-class therapies against clinically validated targets and potential first-in-class therapeutics against novel, difficult-to-treat targets.